billkarsh/SpikeGLX/Markdown/Metrics_Help.md

 ```

 For each imec stream we monitor the cumulative count of several error flags.
 These are labeled {COUNT, SERDES, LOCK, POP, SYNC}.
-These data are only
-posted if any errors are happening.

 Any instances of these errors implies that samples have been dropped.
 It is
 not possible to tell how many samples are dropped from these counts.
 All